jthet/my-coe332-hws/homework07/README.md

 `docker-compose.yaml`: YAML script that orchestrates the containerization and port mapping of the flask app and redis database.

+`jacksont-test-flask-deployment.yml`: YAML script that orchestrates deployment of 2 flask kubernetes pods

+`jacksont-test-flask-service.yml`: YAML script that orchestrates deployment of flask kubernetes service

+`jacksont-test-reds-deployment.yml`: YAML script that orchestrates deployment of reds kubernetes pods

+`jacksont-test-redis-service.yml`: YAML script that orchestrates deployment of redis kubernetes service

+`jacksont-test-pvc.yml`: YAML script that orchestrates deployment of a persistant volume claim, used by the redis pods.

 ## Instructions and Installation:

 #### IMPORTANT NOTE: